litt1e-p/LPScrollFullScreen-swift/README.md

 # LPScrollFullScreen-swift

-swift rewrite version for scrollFullScreen simply to use with 2 line codes only
+scroll to full screen with 2 line codes only and rewrite with Swift

 # Additional